PRENATAL EXERCISE - HEART HEALTHY TIPS FOR SAFE EXERCISE WHILE PREGNANTJan 09, 2020

 Always pay close attention to how you feel and stop exercising if you feel:

 By choosing low or no impact activities that also raise the heart rate, moms will maintain a stronger core while building a happy healthy heart for themselves and their babe.
-And using specific exercises to prepare for labour and delivery will make you stronger in your pregnancy, optimize your birth, and support a smoother return to function postpartum.
+And using specific exercises to prepare for labor and delivery will make you stronger in your pregnancy, optimize your birth, and support a smoother return to function postpartum.